- Quick start / Tips & tricks

 - Live recording starts with the track that is currently being edited.

-- When live recording to a track step which is occupied with notes/value Tracker will record changes on the track to the next one to the right.
+- When live recording to an occupied track step with already existing notes/values, Tracker will record changes on the track to the next one to the right.
 It won’t overdub the steps with existing notes/values.

 - The grid pads are not velocity-sensitive and the “live record” mode will record notes with micro-moves Fx but won’t record the velocity Fx.
-Use an external velocity supporting keyboard to record both unquantised notes and velocity.
+Use an external velocity supporting keyboard to record both unquantized notes and velocity.

 - Change patterns by pressing Pattern screen button + grid pads/arrow keys/jog-wheel.

 - Find the metronome with its options in the Config section.

-- Find global quantisation option (Record micromoves on/off) in the Config menu.
+- Find global quantization option (Record micromoves on/off) in the Config menu.

 Making a pattern or a few of them is usually quick and fun.
 But how to turn them into a fully composed and arranged piece?
 The Song mode would be the answer.
 A song is an arrangement of patterns in the desired order of playback.

 In the Song mode, the timeline also runs vertically moving down line-by-line from the top of a pattern/phrase to the bottom, triggering the pattern sequences containing Notes/Instruments/Fx stored in each line.

-Song mode offers a simple way to sequence previously prepared patterns by setting their number per Slot.
+Song mode offers a simple way of sequencing previously prepared patterns by setting their number per Slot.
 Use the screen buttons – Add Slot, Delete slot, arrow keys and the jog-wheel to prepare the sequences of patterns to create songs.
 Copy/paste/delete any of the pattern tracks represented as clips.
 A song can have up to 255 Slots.

 A Slot always consists of eight cells/clips which represent eight tracks of previously prepared patterns.
 Filled cell/clip means thereʼs a sequence on this particular track.
 Empty cell/clip means that this particular track does not contain any sequences with steps.